vasilakisfil/Introspected-REST/README.md

 ## Conclusion
 We are not giving a solution here.
 We are giving food for thought.
 The actual solutions will come by the community

+Our solution is by far **not** complete but we have set the basis for the community to experiment and come up with MicroType specs.

+Another reason is to have a real REST alternative with arguments and remove the develper roy shadow and fear to deprecate Roy's REST.

 We see that people fail to understand the full extend of Roy's initial `REST` model and what is happening is that